It's apple season!

 What is French Apple Cake?

-French Apple Cake is a simple, beautifully rustic apple dessert with a soft, custardy center and slightly crisp, golden top.
-The layer of thinly sliced apples is what creates a moist and tender texture, while still being mildly sweet and buttery.
+French Apple Cake is a simple cake.
+It’s a very rustic and beautiful cake apple dessert with a soft, custardy center and slightly crisp, golden top.
+The layer of thinly sliced apples is what creates a moist and tender texture, while still being mildly sweet and buttery with a light layer of sprinkle sugar and sliced almonds.
 French Apple Cake originates from the Normandy region of France, which is known for its apple orchards.
+Some apple cake recipes may also call for rum extract to really bring out the classic French flavors of desserts.
+If you like desserts made with fruit, your going to love my Strawberry Tiramisu, Easy Braided Danish Puff Pastry and Brown Butter Banana Bread.

 Why do I need to fold my ingredients?